New religious movements in the United States: Ghost Dance movement

 The Ghost Dance movement is known for being practiced by the victims of the Wounded Knee Massacre.
-Before the Ghost dance reached Native Americans on South Dakota plains reservations, interest in the movement came from the U.S. Indian Office, U.S. War Department, and multiple Native American tribal delegations.
-As the movement spread across the American west, various interpretations of Wovoka's original message were adopted, notably by the Lakota Sioux living on the Pine Ridge reservation.
+Before the Ghost Dance reached Native Americans on South Dakota plains reservations, interest in the movement came from the U.S. Indian Office, U.S. War Department, and multiple Native American tribal delegations.
+As the movement spread across the American West, various interpretations of Wovoka's original message were adopted, notably by the Lakota Sioux living on the Pine Ridge reservation.
 The Lakota interpretation was considered more militant, placing additional emphasis on the foretold elimination of White men.
 Although the Lakota interpretation promoted hostility toward US federal agents, it did not explicitly advocate for violent action.
 Historical evidence suggests that the unconventional practice of Christianity on the part of the Lakota tribe was largely responsible for the tensions between Whites and Native Americans leading up to the Battle at Wounded Knee.
-US authorities challenged the theological views of the Ghost Dance movement, and arguably sought conflict with the Lakota tribe as a means of condemning these practices.
+US authorities challenged the theological views of the Ghost Dance movement and arguably sought conflict with the Lakota tribe as a means of condemning these practices.
 Wovoka never left his home in Nevada to become an active participant in the dance's dissemination in the U.S. interior.

 Indian Agents, soldiers, and other federal officials tended to have a hostile and sometimes violent attitude toward the movement.

 Wovoka was disheartened by how events unfolded at the massacre.
 He still remained a prominent Native American leader until his death.
 Sometime between 1894 and 1896, he was reported to have been a sideshow attraction at a San Francisco Midwinter Fair Carnival.
 In 1917, an agent for the Nevada Agency named L.A.
-Dorrington tracked down Wovoka to report on his whereabouts to Washington.
-Curious to see if the former Native American messiah had any ties to the Native American Church, Dorrington found that Wovoka was instead living a humble life in Mason.
+Dorrington tracked down Wovoka to report his whereabouts to Washington.
+Curious to see if the former Native American messiah had ties to the Native American Church, Dorrington found that Wovoka was instead living a humble life in Mason.
 He abstained from the practice, worked as an occasional medicine man, and traveled to events on reservations across the United States.